 Neal Purvis and Robert Wade were initially hired by Eon Productions to write the script for what would become No Time to Die.
 However, their script was later discarded after director Danny Boyle joined the project.

 Danny Boyle approached Eon with a story outline developed with his long term writing partner, John Logan.
 The Trainspotting director had previously directed a segment for the 2012 London Olympics with Daniel Craig as 007 and Queen Elizabeth II.
-After weeks of speculation about his involvement, Boyle confirmed he was working on the film in March 2018.
-It wasn’t officially confirmed by Eon until May.
+After weeks of speculation about his involvement, Boyle confirmed he was working on the film in March 2018, which was only confirmed by Eon in May.

 Boyle’s involvement in the project was seen as a bold move by Eon, as he was known for his unconventional and visually stunning filmmaking style.
 Many fans of the franchise were excited to see what Boyle would bring to the Bond franchise, and his hiring was widely covered in the media.